ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 {: caption="Table 1.
 ICD for PostgreSQL credentials" caption-side="top"}
 --------

-## Using TLS/SSL and self-signed certificates
+## Using self-signed certificates

 How you pass the certificate information to your applications will depend on the drivers and libraries you are using.
+You may need to save a local copy of the certificate and provide its path to the driver.
+Or you may need to add the certificate to a certificate store.